romix1982/acucafe/README.md

 * Could be new types of add-ins
 * Could be new add-ins rules

-### Chosen Design
+## Deployment
+Into the repository, you can find the full solution.
+This solution has three projects:
+* AcuCafe (View Model)
+* AcuCore (Logical Model)
+* AcuTest (Unit Test)

+## AcuCafeCore

-Thinking about the first three points of the list, I  have decided to implement  Abstract factory pattern.
+Thinking about the first three prerequisites of the list, I  have decided to implement  Abstract factory pattern.
 This pattern helps us to create a factory of factories.
 So I have built a Coffee factory which creates different types of coffee and a Tea Factory which creates different types of tea.
 With this approach, I find easier to add a new coffee or tea.

 #### Abstract Factory Code
 Common interface for all drinks